 As I write this, we are in Genesis in the early parts of the annual Torah reading cycle.
 The group I meet with on Sabbath has been discussing the perspective from which what we are reading was written.
 It isn’t exactly the way I had always pictured it.

 Moses is telling the historical accounts in Genesis many generations after they have happened.
-In fact, according to Bishop Usher’s chronology, Moses is writing about 2500 years after the creation of the world, and around 400 to 500 years since the Abram left Ur of the Chaldees.
+In fact, according to Bishop Usher’s chronology, Moses is writing about 2500 years after the creation of the world, and around 400 to 500 years since Abram left Ur of the Chaldees.
 Moses is looking back, writing about things that have happened so that his contemporaries and their descendants will know what led up to where they are now.
 He uses terms and names that weren’t even known at the time the events took place.

-The first eleven chapters of Genesis cover 2000 years of history.
+The first eleven chapters of Genesis cover 2000 years of history, maybe more.
 There isn’t a lot of detail; there is only what is needed to set the stage for the call of Abram, soon to be renamed Abraham.
 The rest of the book tells us of Abraham, Isaac, Jacob and his sons.
 But all of that is being written down after the instructions of the Torah – how to live before a Holy God – have been given.
 More than likely, the people already knew many of the stories, but they weren’t preserved in writing.
 And when something is repeated orally several times by several people, it doesn’t always come out the same.
 Moses is setting the record straight, writing it down so that the facts can be preserved.